tripplehelix/enafore-silenced/CONTRIBUTING.md

 ### Exporting

-Pinafore is a static site.
+Enafore is a static site.
 When you run `yarn build`, static files will be written to `__sapper__/export`.

 ## Installing